isomerpages/nyp-sirs/_digital-programmes/4q-omni-commerce-visual.md

     </tr>
 </table></center>

-Digital transformation has empowered consumers more than ever before through access to information and to one another anytime and anywhere.
-Retailers who can infuse consumer perspective into their approach to Omni-commerce strategy can gain competitive advantage.
+<p>Digital transformation has empowered consumers more than ever before through access to information and to one another anytime and anywhere.
+Retailers
+who can infuse consumer perspective into their approach to Omni-commerce strategy can gain competitive advantage.
 Be it brick-and-mortar store, website, mobile app or e-marketplace, retailers need to understand how Omni-commerce space works and drive a customer-centric approach towards managing their e-Commerce business elements across all the platforms.
 Applying real-time analytic tools, building a highly integrated supply chain, creating effective
-Omni-commerce marketing campaigns are some of the considerations in developing an effective Omni-commerce strategy.
+Omni-commerce marketing campaigns are some of the considerations in developing an effective Omni-commerce strategy.</p>

-Suitable for C-level Executives, General Managers, Heads of Technology/IT, Marketing & Business Development, Heads of Delivery, Technologists, and Innovation Managers.
+<p>Suitable for C-level Executives, General Managers, Heads of Technology/IT, Marketing & Business Development, Heads of Delivery, Technologists, and Innovation Managers.</p>

 <h4>Outline</h4>

 <dl>
 <dt>Developing an effective Omni-commerce strategy </dt>
         <dd>Identify the 5 key future trends, 7 key technology enablements and cross border trade.</dd>